hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 ## Setting OMCI software version (ME 7)
 {% include alert.html content="The patch below is only compatible with the firmware version `6BA1896SPLQA42`" alert="Info" icon="svg-info" color="blue" %}

-The image version normally couldn't be changed because it was hard-coded into the `/opt/lantiq/bin/omcid` binary, so you need to then modify the binary with the following hex patch which removes the hardcoded version.
+The image version normally can't be changed because it is hard-coded into the `/opt/lantiq/bin/omcid` binary, so the binary has to be modified with the following hex patch which removes the hardcoded version.

 ```
 < 000084c0: 9a43 931f f760 d840 9b64 f760 d864 1a00  .C...`.@.d.`.d..